 All about Dubai’s ban on single-use plastic

-- Reasons for Single-Use Plastic Ban in Dubai
+- Reasons for the Single-Use Plastic Ban in Dubai

 - Scope